-If you want to run a server activity in the background and you do not want to perform it interactively, enter nohup <activity with parms> & to make certain that the activity continues, even if the telnet session is lost, where <activity with parms> is the command followed by any required and optional parameters.
+If you want to run a server activity in the background and you do not want to perform it interactively, enter to make certain that the activity continues, even if the telnet session is lost, where <activity with parms> is the command followed by any required and optional parameters.
 This command will not guarantee that the activity will be completed if the server itself is not available.